testsigmahq/testsigma-tutorials/src/pages/tutorials/test-plans/using-local-devices.md

 ---
 title: "How to Create a Test Plans to run on Local Devices"
+metadesc: "What is Testsigma Agent, why do you need it, and how to execute your test plan on your local device after setting up Testsigma Agent on your laptop or Android or iOS device"
+noindex: false
 order: 4.1
 page_id: "How to Create a Test Plans to run on Local Devices"
 search_keyword: "Test Plans, Local devices, Testsigma Tutorials"